 TRN Power Difference subfield indicates the difference, in dB, between the radiated power of consecutive TRN subfields transmitted with the same AWV but with different polarizations.
 The encoding of the radiated power difference is shown in Table 11.

-The MU-MIMO Supported subfield and the Hybrid Beamforming and MU-MIMO Supported subfield are set to 1 to indicate that the STA supports the hybrid beamforming protocol during MU-MIMO transmission, including the hybrid beamforming protocol described in 10.43.10.2.4.
+The MU-MIMO Supported subfield and the Hybrid Beamforming and MU-MIMO Supported subfield indicates if the STA supports the hybrid beamforming protocol during MU-MIMO transmission, including the hybrid beamforming protocol described in 10.43.10.2.4.
+The subfield is set to 1 if dot11EDMGHybridMUMIMOImplemented is true, and is set to 0 otherwise.
 The Hybrid Beamforming and MU-MIMO Supported subfield is reserved if the MU-MIMO Supported subfield is 0.

-The SU-MIMO Supported subfield and Hybrid Beamforming and SU-MIMO Supported subfield are set to 1 to indicate that the STA supports hybrid beamforming protocol during SU-MIMO transmission, including the hybrid beamforming protocol described in 10.43.10.2.4.
+The SU-MIMO Supported subfield and Hybrid Beamforming and SU-MIMO Supported subfield indicates if the STA supports hybrid beamforming protocol during SU-MIMO transmission, including the hybrid beamforming protocol described in 10.43.10.2.4.
+The subfield is set to 1 if dot11EDMGHybridSUMIMOImplemented is true, and is set to 0 otherwise.
 The Hybrid Beamforming and SU-MIMO Supported subfield is reserved if the SU-MIMO Supported subfield is 0.

 The Largest Ng Supported subfield indicates largest value of Ng that the EDMG STA supports for the beamforming feedback matrix (see 9.4.2.269).
-Set to 0 for Ng=2, set to 1 for Ng=4, and set to 2 for Ng=8.
+The subfield is set to the value of dot11EDMGBFGrantLargestNgSupported, i.e., 0 for Ng=2, set to 1 for Ng=4, and set to 2 for Ng=8.
 Value 3 is reserved.

-The Dynamic Grouping Supported subfield is set to 1 to indicate that the EDMG STA supports dynamic grouping.
-It is set to 0 otherwise.
+The Dynamic Grouping Supported subfield indicates if the EDMG STA supports dynamic grouping.
+The field is set to 1 if dot11EDMGBFDynamicGroupingImplemeneted is true, and is set to 0 otherwise.

 9.4.2.250.4 PHY Capabilities subelement

-If the Phase Hopping Supported subfield is set to 1, the STA supports phase hopping as specified in 29.6.9.3.
-Otherwise, the STA does not support phase hopping.
+If the Phase Hopping Supported subfield indicates if the STA supports phase hopping as specified in 29.6.9.3.
+The subfield is set to 1 if dot11EDMGPhaseHoppingImplemented is true, and is set to 0 otherwise.

-If the Open Loop Precoding Supported subfield is set to 1, the STA supports open loop precoding as specified in 29.6.9.3.
-Otherwise, the STA does not support open loop precoding.
+If the Open Loop Precoding Supported subfield indicates if the STA supports open loop precoding as specified in 29.6.9.3.
+The subfield is set to 1 if dot11EDMGOpenLoopPrecodingImplemented is true, and is set to 1 otherwise.

-If the DCM π/2-BPSK Supported subfield is set to 1, the STA supports DCM π/2-BPSK as specified in 29.5.9.5.2.
-Otherwise, the STA does not support DCM π/2-BPSK.
+If the DCM π/2-BPSK Supported subfield indicates if the STA supports DCM π/2-BPSK as specified in 29.5.9.5.2.
+The subfield is set to 1 if dot11EDMGDCMBPSKImplemented is true, and is set to 0 otherwise.

 The Short CW Punctured Supported, Short CW Superimposed Supported, Long CW Punctured Supported and Long CW Superimposed Supported subfields indicate the support by an EDMG STA for LDPC code rate 7/8 with codeword length equal to 624, 672, 1248, and 1344 bits as follows:

-A STA indicates support for transmission and reception of LDPC code with short codeword length equal to 624 bits and code rate 7/8 by setting Short CW Punctured Supported subfield to 1, otherwise this subfield is set to 0.
+The Short CW Punctured Supported subfield is set to 1 if dot11EDMGShortCWPuncturedImplemented is true, and is set to 0 otherwise.
+The subfield indicates support for transmission and reception of LDPC code with short codeword length equal to 624 bits and code rate 7/8.
 The encoding procedure for short codeword length equal to 624 bits is defined in 20.6.3.2.3.

-A STA indicates support for transmission and reception of LDPC code with short codeword length equal to 672 bits and code rate 7/8 by setting Short CW Superimposed Supported subfield to 1, otherwise this subfield is set to 0.
+The Short CW Superimposed Supported subfield is set to 1 if dot11EDMGShortCWSuperimposedImplemented is true, and is set to 0 otherwise.
+The subfield indicates support for transmission and reception of LDPC code with short codeword length equal to 672 bits and code rate 7/8.
 The encoding procedure for short codeword length equal to 672 bits is defined in 29.5.9.4 and parity check matrix is defined in 30.3.6.2.
 This field is reserved if the Short CW Punctured Supported subfield is 0.